osama206/Light-Dark-Mode/README.md

    ```

 3. **Open the HTML File:**
-   Launch the `index.html` file in a web browser to view the website locally.
+   Launch the `index.html` file in in your preferred web browser to view the website locally.

 ## Usage